toolleeo/cli-apps/README.md

 * [cdwe](https://github.com/synoet/cdwe) - (cd with env vars) Wrapper of the cd command that sets and unsets env vars when you change dir based on a config file.
 * [fasd](https://github.com/clvv/fasd) - It offers quick access to files and directories for POSIX shells by keeping track of files and directories you have accessed, so that you can quickly reference them in the command line.
 * [fastdiract](https://github.com/dp12/fastdiract) - Lightning-fast cd and command execution.
+* [ff](https://github.com/akymos/ff) - ff is a command-line tool to manage favorite folders, creating an alias, to be used via shell directly with the cd command.
 * [fz](https://github.com/changyuheng/fz.sh) - Fuzzy tab completion for z.
 * [Jmp](https://github.com/gholmes829/Jmp) - Change directory with smart searching of the path specified through regex.
 * [menucd](https://github.com/andy5995/menucd) - Directory browser and changer for the command line.